Kovai Khadar Ayyamuthu

-Kovai Ayyamuthu (also known as Kovai Kadar Ayyamuthu, December 1898 – 21 December 1975) was a Gandhian, Indian freedom fighter and a writer.He was an active member of the Indian National Congress and one of the prominent leaders of the Sarvodaya movement.
+Kovai Ayyamuthu (also known as Kovai Kadar Ayyamuthu, December 1898 – 21 December 1975) was an Indian Gandhian freedom fighter and writer.
+He was an active member of the Indian National Congress and one of the prominent leaders of the Sarvodaya movement.
 He participated in the Indian independence movement and his writings contributed to the movement.
 He was imprisoned several times for his involvement in the freedom struggle.

 Life and career

 Ayyamuthu was born in present-day Kangayam Taluk of Tiruppur district to Angannan Gounder and Marakkal.
 He was married to Govindammal in the year 1921.
 Ayyamuthu was an important leader in Sarvodaya Movement.
 Being a good friend of EVR Periyar, he was mentored by C. Rajagopalachari.